uaibol/python-mysql-tutorial/README.md

 3.3.
 Update Operation

-There is  two commands are mostly used for Update Operation.
+There is  two statements are mostly used for Update Operation.
-1. Alter Table Command - This is the DDL command (Data Definition Language) used to change the structure of the table.
+1. Alter Table Statement - This is the DDL statement (Data Definition Language) used to change the structure of the table.
-2. Update Table Command - This is the DML command (Data Manipulating Language) used to alter the records.
+2. Update Table Statement - This is the DML statement (Data Manipulating Language) used to alter the records.

-Syntax:
+Syntax: Alter table

 ```mysql
 ALTER TABLE table_name